horseee/horseee.github.io/_pages/about.md

 Hi there!

-Welcome to Xinyin Ma(马欣尹)’s website!
+Welcome to Xinyin Ma(马欣尹)'s website!
 I am currently a Ph.D candidate in [Learning and Vision Lab @ NUS](http://www.lv-nus.org/) from August 2022, advised by [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
 Previously I obtained my master degree in computer science from Zhejiang University where I was advised by [Prof.Weiming Lu](https://person.zju.edu.cn/en/lwm).
-I obtained my bachelor degree in software engineering also in Zhejiang University and got the honor degree from Chu Kochen Honors College.
+I obtained my bachelor degree in software engineering also in Zhejiang University and got the honor degree from Chu Kochen College.
+I'm so honored to receive the [Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/recipients/) in 2024.

 I’m currently conducting some research in efficient learning, including:
 🌲 The efficiency of the Language Model and Diffusion Model.